In Illinois, the standard foreclosure process is:

 Why is this correct?

-Illinois requires judicial foreclosure, which means the lender must file a lawsuit in court and obtain a court order before proceeding with the foreclosure sale.
-This process ensures due process for the borrower and is mandated by Illinois law.
+Illinois uses judicial foreclosure, requiring the lender to file a lawsuit and obtain a court order before selling the property.

 Podcast Transcript